maekitalo/cxxtools/doc/rpc-howto.markdown

     cxxtools::json::HttpClient client("", 7001, "/jsonrpc");

 That is all we have to do.
-We do not show the full example here since it is so trivial and a good excercise.
+We do not show the full example here since it is so trivial and a good exercise.

 ### jsonrpc raw